raspberrypilearning/testing-vision/en/step_2.md

 --- /task ---

 The Python code and text in the notebook is broken up into **cells**.
 Each code cell can be run separately, while allowing variables and functions from one cell to be accessed from others.
 This can be very useful if you need to run a piece of code that takes a long time to run — like to train a machine learning model — but you don't need to re-run it every time you want to change code that uses the model.
-However, you're not going to need to do that in this project.
-You need to run all the cells, in order.
+However, you're not going to need to do that in this project because you need to run all the cells, in order.

 --- task ---